demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/README.md

 ### msgraph-identity-directory-role-members-list
 ***
-Gets all members in a role ID.
+Return all members in a role ID.

 #### Base Command